- Slide 0

-On Water, Drought and Security
+On Water, Equity and Security

 Climate change has created drought in many parts of the country, while increasing flooding in others.
 Access to good drinking water has become a challenge in many areas, particularly for those in poverty.
 Safer, more equitable distribution of water is not an engineering problem but a fiscal and political one—and the Center for Social Solutions will work to create a real-world solution that will be a model for the nation.

 The challenge to be solved is: how do we secure flood prone areas by creating an affordable, practical procedure for transferring surplus water produced during predictable flood seasons to drought-stricken regions of the country?
 We have the technology to pump thousands of gallons of water per second.
 Unfortunately, we don’t yet have a strategy for moving that water.
 Nor do we have the requisite tax and regulatory practices, let alone suitable infrastructure in place.